 The New Zealand Ministry of Business, Innovation and Employment (MBIE) has engaged NAATI for the use of NAATI standards and the NAATI Certification System.
 From 1 July 2024, NAATI certification will be a prerequisite for working as a community language interpreter in the New Zealand public sector.
 More information about this project can be found on the MBIE website.

-NAATI will share this information with MBIE to assess each person’s eligibility to access support under the New Zealand funding and support package.
-Registered interpreters will be provided with an entitlement note from MBIE advising which courses or certification test they will be fully or partially funded for, if they decide to apply for a NAATI credential.
+- NAATI will share this information with MBIE to assess your eligibility to access support under the New Zealand funding and support package.
+This will include confirming your New Zealand citizenship or residency.